 - reserve account balances and payments from reserves; and

-- invoices, receipts, canceled checks, purchase orders approved by the association, credit card statements for credit cards issued in the name of the association, statements for services rendered, and reimbursement requests submitted to the association ( Civ.
-Code §5200(b)).
+- invoices, receipts, canceled checks, purchase orders approved by the association, credit card statements for credit cards issued in the association's name, statements for services rendered, and reimbursement requests submitted to the association (Civ.
+Code § 5200(b)).

 2. Governing Documents